arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 - Operators for building parsing-combining expressions.
 - A special syntax for manipulating parsers with imperative code, with the same ease of manipulating values.
+- Lifting functions and operators, to project ordinary functions into the Parser world.

 Let me give you some examples.